aerostaticx/aquariumApp/README.md

 # aquariumApp
-Backend/Frontend code for webserver for use with ESP32 to read and plot aquarium params and setup fertilizer dosing.
+Webserver for use with ESP32 to read and plot aquarium params and setup fertilizer dosing.

 Website is hosted at https://aerostatic.pythonanywhere.com/